fhdsl/Choosing_Genomics_Tools/docs/02-genomics_overview.md

 ### Sequencing file formats

 #### SAM - Sequence Alignment Map
 SAM Files are text based files that have sequence information.
-It generally has not bee quantified or mapped.
+It generally has not been quantified or mapped.
 It is the reads in their raw form.
 [For more about SAM files](https://samtools.github.io/hts-specs/SAMv1.pdf).

 #### BAM - Binary Alignment Map
 BAM files are like SAM files but are compressed (made to take up less space on your computer).
 This means if you double click on a BAM file to look at it, it will look jumbled and unintelligible.
 You will need to convert it to a SAM file if you want to see it yourself (but this isn't necessary necessarily).